Say it Like a Scot

-Toaty (small) - One of our favourite words ever, “look at that wee dug, it's toaty!”.
+Toaty (small) - One of my favourite words ever, “look at that wee dug, it's toaty!”.

-Yer patters like watter (your chat isn’t very good) - A solid comeback to someone who is chewing your ear aff’.
+Yer patters like watter (your chat isn’t very good) - A solid comeback to someone who is chewing your ear off.

-So this is only a wee portion of the language found in Scotland, please let us know YOUR favourite words to leave your Granny’s lips and if you'd like to see any of them in our collection in the comments below.
+So this is only a wee portion of the language found in Scotland, please let me know your favourite words to leave your Granny’s lips and if you'd like to see any of them in the collection drop it in the comments below.

 Haste Ye Back! (come back soon)